mediaopt/paypal-commercetools-connector/docs/PayPal.md

-# Commercetools
+# commercetools

-# PayPal Commercetools API Postman collection
+# PayPal commercetools API Postman collection

-This Postman collection contains examples of requests and responses for most endpoints and commands of the PayPal extension for Commercetools.
+This Postman collection contains examples of requests and responses for most endpoints and commands of the PayPal extension for commercetools.
 The extension provides communication to PayPal based on commercetools infrastructure, so if relevant the relation between PayPal and commercetools entities is mentioned.

 For every command the smallest possible payload is given.
 Please find optional fields in the related official documentation.